Our Story

-What we stand for
+What we stand for.

-There have been a few attempts to set up a national body whose role is to advocate for student voice, agency, and participation in Australia between the 1970s and 2010s.
-In 2019, a group of like minded advocates brought the series of international conferences to Melbourne with the 2019 Student Voice, Agency, and Participation International Conference (SVCMelbourne).
-Out of this conference, the organisers recognised the need for a national body to not only act as the legal authority under which events like this occurred, but to ensure the continual sharing of knowledge.
-From this, the Australian Council for Student Voice was born.
+Since 1970, Australia has seen attempts to establish a national body whose role is to advocate for student voice.
+In 2019, a group of passionate advocates brought the Student Voice, Agency, and Participation International Conference (SVCMelbourne) to Australia.
+Recognising the need for an ongoing national presence and for the continual sharing of knowledge, the Australian Council for Student Voice (ACSV) was born.

 Our Values